Austrian Airlines: Takeover by Lufthansa

 In June 2008, Merrill Lynch advised the Austrian government to sell the airline to a foreign company.
 Interest was shown by Lufthansa, Air France–KLM, Royal Jordanian, Air China, Turkish Airlines, Aeroflot, S7 Airlines, and Singapore Airlines.
-Of those, Lufthansa, Air France-KLM, and S7 emerged as potential bidders.
+Lufthansa, Air France-KLM, and S7 emerged as potential bidders.

 On 13 November 2008, state holding ÖIAG announced that Lufthansa was selected.
-The German company was to enter Austrian's capital with a 41.6% share, for which it would pay €366,268.75.
+The German company was to enter Austrian Airlines' capital with a 41.6% share, for which it would pay €366,268.75.
 AUA CEO Alfred Ötsch and OIAG chairman Peter Michaelis were heavily criticised for revealing to Lufthansa that it had to take over the €500 million debt only when the deal had been made binding.
-Michaelis refused a new tendering procedure, but was made a scapegoat with his shareholder rights removed, and Ötsch resigned on 29 January 2013.
+Michaelis refused a new tendering procedure but was made a scapegoat with his shareholder rights removed, and Ötsch resigned on 29 January 2013.

-On 1 July 2009, the European Commission initiated investigation on the acquisition for breach of free-trade rules, suspecting that the tendering process was a fake one, everything being already decided in favour of Lufthansa.
+The European Commission began an investigation into the acquisition on 1 July 2009, suspecting a fraudulent tendering process that had already determined everything in favour of Lufthansa.
 Finally, following approval from the European Commission, Lufthansa purchased Austrian Airlines during September 2009.
 Shares in Austrian Airlines AG were suspended on the Vienna Stock Exchange on 4 February 2010.
 After a time of uncertainty following the demission of appointed CEO Thierry Antinori, the arrival of Jaan Albrecht as the new CEO in 2011 signalled the beginning of a new era for the airline, with improving passenger numbers and a more strategic position within the Lufthansa framework.
 The completion of extension works at the Vienna International Airport will give the airline more room for expansion.
-As a result, in January 2012, a new strategy was implemented, with the addition of 11 new aircraft in the next three years, leading to a renewal of the fleet on the long term, with Airbus planes serving medium-haul routes and Boeings serving long-haul routes.
+In January 2012, the airline implemented a new strategy that included the addition of 11 new aircraft in the next three years, resulting in a long-term fleet renewal, with Airbus planes serving medium-haul routes and Boeings serving long-haul routes.

-During December 2011, a new cost-saving plan was revealed, as the company was still losing money despite eliminating 2,500 jobs.
+Despite eliminating 2,500 jobs, the company was still losing money in December 2011, prompting the revelation of a new cost-saving plan.
 Lufthansa refused to provide financial support.
-In March 2012, Austrian called once more for recapitalisation.
-Lufthansa approved a capital increase of €140 million, providing effective measure to be taken to address the structural deficiencies.
+Austrians once again called for recapitalisation in March 2012.
+Lufthansa approved a capital increase of €140 million to address the structural deficiencies.

 The Lauda Air subsidiary was merged into Austrian Airlines on 1 July 2012.